Music of Turkey: Underground black metal and death metal

-Trance is a rare musical genre in Turkey but it also has specific listeners.
-This genre gained when the first Turkish trance music composed by Murtaza Khojami and the song named for Yalnızlık Düşünceler with mixed criticism.

 Pop-rock and rock

 As a singular phenomenon amidst popular currents since the mid-1970s, Bülent Ortaçgil appeared as an urban songwriter/musician with a distinct musical quality, and became a role model for aspiring young musicians.
 He was the only Turkish musician for whom a tribute album was compiled that included several prominent performers from a wide gamut of different genres.

 Other recent rock bands with a more Western sound who have enjoyed mainstream success include maNga, Duman and Mor ve Ötesi. Şebnem Ferah, Özlem Tekin and Teoman are examples of individual rock artists with substantial fan bases.
 Turkey also boasts numerous large-scale rock festivals and events.
 Annual rock festivals in Turkey include Barışarock, H2000 Music Festival, Rock'n Coke, and RockIstanbul.